ThePendulum/aurora/README.md

 ```

 ### Configuration
 An example configuration file can be found at `config/example.js`.
 This file is only an example indeed and will be ignored and overwritten when aurora is updated.
 To configure aurora, copy this file to `config/default.js` and change it where necessary in your favorite text editor.
-If you do not wish to make changes to the default database configuration, you may proceed with the database section of the installation procedure.

 * `chip`: This is the chip type your LED strip uses.
 Currently supported are `ws2801`, `ws2811`, `ws2812` and `ws2812b`.
 * `size`: This is the length of a strip, or dimensions of a matrix.
 The length of a strip is defined as an integer (e.g. `300` for 300 pixels), and the dimensions of a matrix are defined as an array (e.g. `[16, 16]` for a 16 by 16 matrix).